portlandcodeschool/frontend-freelancer/week04/week04_plan.md

 #For next week

 ###Using your computer like a computer person (no more than 20 mins)

 * Virtues of laziness
 * Automation
 * Customization
 * Assuming that the machine should do the work, not you

+### Introduction to programming using JavaScript

+* Language, Libraries, Tools, Community
+* Difference between "meta words" (markup) and "magic words" (programming), redux
+* Variables, expressions, statements
+* Control structures - making decisions in the code
+* Loops - doing repetitive tasks made simple
+* Functions - simplify your code, simplify your life

+### Introduction to programming tools

+* JSFiddle/Code Pen
+* JSHint
+* Chrome Developer Tools
+* The console
+* Debuggers

+### JavaScript in a web page

+* The two faces of the `<script>` tag
+* Document Object Model - navigation and manipulation
+* Attaching scripts to elements - living the eventful life
+* What if the user turns off JavaScript?

+### A programmer's workflow

+* Analysis before design - What needs to happen?
+* Design before construction - How should it happen
+* Circumspect construction - write the code you wish you had
+* Finding typos when the language is fragile and just falls over when it's upset
+* Watching the code in action

+### Small victories, often obtained

+* In-class exercises

 ## Assignment